When Should I Use Solid Lubrication in My Bearing?

 The process of manually lubricating bearings has remained relatively unchanged since the adoption of grease.
 Grease has, fortunately, come a long way from the animal fats we once used.
-Today, bearing applications are starting to use different delivery methods and modern technology in the form of lubrication systems and solid lubrication.
+Today, bearing applications are starting to use different delivery methods and modern technology in the form of lubrication systems or a solid lubricant.
 Systems that rely on grease haven’t eliminated the leading causes of failure.

 Grease remains common: 90% of bearing applications rely on grease.
 Unfortunately, lubrication-related issues cause approximately 80% of premature bearing failures 1.
 These two figures contribute to the fact that only about 10% of bearings reach their calculated lifespan.
 This highlights a glaring issue with the status quo that something so essential to the proper function of a bearing is riddled with difficult-to-control variables.